 |

-The Clinton Green Line station, looking north on March 24, 2002.
-The station achieves ADA accessibility through the use of an elevator to get passengers from the street to the mezzanine (white tower at right), but uses long, sloping ramps to get passengers from the mezzanine to the platforms (left).
-Stairs are also available (center).
+The Clinton station is seen looking north on July 11, 2016.
+The glass and steel station presents a generally postmodern style typical of 1990s architecture but is generally utilitarian in design.
+The green accents are typical of stations designed for the 1994-96 Green Line Renovation project.
+The station achieves ADA accessibility through the use of an elevator to get passengers between the street to the mezzanine (the white tower at right), but uses long, sloping ramps to get passengers between the mezzanine to the platforms (left); stairs are also available between platform and mezzanine (top left).
 For a larger view, click here.
 (Photo by Graham Garfield) |

 Clinton